PACS Food Pantry

 The PACS Food Pantry has plenty of parking and Trimet Bus Stop 2258 servicing line 77 eastbound (line 77) is located in front of our building.
 Trimet Bus Stops servicing both lines 77 westbound and 23 in both directions (line 23) are within a block of PACS.
 We are also a 1-mile walk from the Gateway Transit Center.

 Our Food Pantry Partners

 PACS has direct relationships with a number of grocery stores as a primary source of our donated food.
 Our grocery partners include Trader Joes, Fred Meyers, Safeway, Target, Franz Bakery, and 7-11.
 These core business partners drive our ability to serve families and we are proud to have long-term relationships that support families and individuals who are experiencing food insecurity.

 PACS is proud to Partner with the Oregon Food Bank to carry out our work.
 Through our relationship with this great organization, we receive some food at no cost and purchase additional food at subsidized prices.
 In addition, we receive grant support, database support, training, and the opportunity to be part of a statewide network working to end hunger in the state of Oregon.
 Being part of a network of food pantries allows us to magnify our impact and advocate for socially just and equitable public policies related to hunger and poverty.

 PACS also partners with Birch Community Services, who provides a unique model of helping low-income families succeed.
 The scale of their operation allows them to be an additional source of food for our food pantry.

 Individual Donations and Business Food Drives

 We also receive food donations from company food drives, independent grocers, and individuals who purchase or grow fresh fruits and vegetables.
-If you or your business is interested in hosting a food drive to benefit PACS, please contact Katie Wilson, Development Associate at 503-252-8500 extension 130.
+If you or your business is interested in hosting a food drive to benefit PACS, please contact Jana Boatright, Food Pantry Manager, at firstname.lastname@example.org or 503-252-8500 x108.